sunfounder/galaxy-rvr/docs/source/lesson3_arduino_ide.rst

     .. image:: img/led_blink.png

-#. **Upload the sketch**: Once you've selected the correct board and port, click on the upload button.
-It's like putting a letter in a mailbox - you're sending your instructions off to Arduino!
+#. **Upload the sketch**: Once you've selected the correct board and port, just click the upload button.
+It's as easy as sending a letter; you're delivering your instructions to the Arduino board!
+Most of the time, the system will automatically detect the board and port for you.

     .. image:: img/upload_blink.gif